hoonhout/1230058-os/readme.txt

 RUN_TEST3 more complete runs for different WL + Dir + Wind Speed with submit script to H6 RUN_TEST4 save computational time, run more cases from the same direction (problem with no spectra for the low water levels solved)
-RUN_TEST5 testing python scripts, still not fully working, good results for testing of the scripts RUN_TEST6 submit the same way the runs are submitted for Amazon, testing goes well, extra editing of the pythong scripts to work for different types of possible results
+RUN_TEST5 testing python scripts, still not fully working, good results for testing of the scripts RUN_TEST6 submit the same way the runs are submitted for Amazon, testing goes well, extra editing of the python scripts to work for different types of possible results
-RUN_TEST6_2it testing runs with 2 iterations to check the python post-processing scritps
+RUN_TEST6_2it testing runs with 2 iterations to check the python post-processing scripts RUN_TEST7 running in H6 and in Amazon (running D293 with a combination of Wind Speeds and Water levels, all python scripts should work, results will be ready before Monday 20th on the H6)

 ===================================================================================

 ------------------------------------------------------------------------------